Liability vs Full Coverage: Cost Comparison and Which to Choose

 What happens if I only have liability and I get into an at-fault accident?

 With liability-only, your insurer will cover the other driver's vehicle repairs and medical expenses up to your policy limits — but your own vehicle repair costs come entirely out of your pocket.
 If damages exceed your liability limits, you are personally responsible for the difference, which could expose your savings, assets, or future earnings to legal action.
-With several states having raised minimums in 2025–2026, make sure your limits reflect the latest requirements in your state.
+With several states having raised minimums in 2025, make sure your limits reflect the latest requirements and — ideally — go beyond state minimums for real protection.
+Learn more about how much liability coverage you actually need.

 Is liability-only enough if I have savings to cover a car replacement?

 It can be, depending on your car's value and your financial cushion.
 If you can comfortably absorb the full loss of your vehicle without serious financial hardship, and your car's value is relatively low, liability-only may be a reasonable choice.
-However, you should still consider adding uninsured motorist coverage and medical payments coverage (MedPay or PIP) to protect yourself — especially given that a combined 33.4% of drivers on the road are currently uninsured or underinsured per the most recent IRC data.
+However, you should still consider adding uninsured motorist coverage and medical payments coverage (MedPay or PIP) to protect yourself — especially given that a combined 33.4% of drivers on the road are currently uninsured or underinsured per the latest IRC data.
+You can also check whether your current coverage levels are actually sufficient before making a final call.

 Compare Car Insurance Rates in Ohio